Written by Editorial Team

-Know of someone who has had low-lying placenta during pregnancy that has bled before or during labor?
+Know of someone who has had a low-lying placenta during pregnancy that has bled before or during labor?
 This condition referred to as placenta previa is a matter of concern for the health of the soon-to-born baby and the mother alike.
-Here’s your chance to know more about it:
+Read on to know more about placenta previa bleeding in pregnancy.

-When the placenta is attached over or close to the cervix, that is the opening of the uterus, this condition is called placenta previa.
+When the placenta attaches over or close to the cervix, that is the opening of the uterus, this condition is placenta previa.
 During late pregnancy, placenta previa could cause bleeding., however, it is painless.
 There are three types of placenta previa:

 Placenta previa comes with its set of risks and complications.
 Apart from bleeding during the second and third trimester, placenta previa could lead to the following: